vanandrew/wbsurfer2/README.md

 CLI tool for making CIFTI-related movies

 A refactor and refresh of the original [wbsurfer](https://gitlab.com/vanandrew/wbsurfer) tool.
-This version supports Connectome Workbench 2.0.
+This version aims to support >= Connectome Workbench 2.0.

 Very much a work in progress, features are minimal and bugs are expected.